-These questions come up often from junior designers who I meet along the way and I figured it might make sense to keep them here instead of repeatedly typing it out every time.
+These questions come up often from junior designers who I meet along the way and I figured it might make sense to keep them here instead of typing it out every time.

 Take this all with a grain of salt.
 It is based off my personal experience with hiring Designers, teaching Design, and being one myself for more than ten years.
 This doesn't necessarily mean I'm right in every situation or context.

 What do you look for when hiring?

 It depends on the project I’m hiring for (complexity of project), who is already on the team (personality type), and what stage the company is at (can the environment support mentorship).

 There is no template here.
 In a junior, I tend to look for potential, speed of skill acquisition, and curiousity.
 In a senior, I tend to look for critical thinking ability, experience like whatever project I am interested in matching them to, and strong communication skills.